 When you're configuring your HTTP request, there are several fields available to set up - and they change depending on the type of request you're configuring.

-The first field is the Request name; it is simply way for you to quickly identify the request within Tidio, and it's not used in any other way.
+The first section is the Request name field; it is simply way for you to quickly identify the request within Tidio, and it's not used in any other way.

-The second field is your Access token; this will serve as your API key or similar token, and is kept fully secure.
+The second section is for your Authentication method; this will serve as your authorisation for the call, for security purposes.
 It can be used further in your configuration, e.g. as part of any headers you may add.
+You can choose between several types of methods, including no authentication at all.

 Headers

-Here you can set up your header(s), where you need to provide a Key and Value (this is also where you can use the Insert access token option for quick input):
+Here you can set up your header(s), where you need to provide a Key and Value (this is also where you can use the Insert access token option for quick input, if you're using a custom authentication method, chosen earlier):

 Method & URL